TianyiPeng/Twin-2K-500-Mega-Study/README.md

 # Digital Twin Simulation

-This repository contains code for simulating digital twins using Large Language Models (LLMs), for the purpose of reproducing the experiments in Twin-2K-500 (paper coming out soon).
+This repository contains code for simulating digital twins using Large Language Models (LLMs), for the purpose of reproducing the experiments in Twin-2K-500 Mega Study ([paper link](https://arxiv.org/abs/2509.19088)).
 The project focuses on creating and simulating digital twins based on persona profiles and survey responses.

 ## Overview